 BEING THERE, SEEING THERE

 During our trip, we stayed at The Hyatt Place Milwaukee Downtown.
 It’s very contemporary, and our room was bright, clean and comfortable.
-As a basketball fan, I found the subtle hoop themes in the lobby to be especially cool.
+As a basketball fan, the subtle hoop themes in the lobby is especially cool.

 THE WRAP UP

 Don’t sleep on Milwaukee, my dudes.
 It’s not just another stereotypical, industrial, Midwestern city.
 Milwaukee is culturally diverse, artsy, random and eclectic, with a really chill vibe about it.
+Milwaukee is full of fun things to do with kids, as well.
 It’s an unexpectedly vibrant place to check out with the family, full of stuff for you and them to enjoy.

-Note: We were hosted by Visit Milwaukee for this trip, and many of the destinations discussed were complimentary in nature to us.
+Note: We were hosted by Visit Milwaukee for this trip.
+Many of the destinations discussed were complimentary in nature to us.
 All opinions expressed are my own, as always.